VPDC

 • The third dose 6 to 12 months after the second dose

 If you have had one or two doses of polio vaccine in the past, you should get the remaining third dose.
-If you are at of polio exposure because of travel or your job, you may receive a booster dose of IPV.
+If you are at risk of polio exposure because of travel or your job, you can get a booster dose of IPV.

 Vaccine Recommendations